IPL 2018: From Virtual Reality to DRS, 5 changes in Indian Premier League this season

 Mid-season transfer: The rule is applicable for uncapped and overseas players while the capped players have been excluded.
 According to this new rule, uncapped players will be available for transfer after the 25th match just like in football.
 Two teams can negotiate and buy their desired players.
 However, only foreign players who have played two or fewer matches will be eligible for the transfer.

-Match Timings: The broadcaster had recommended that the second match of the day start at 7 pm instead of the earlier 8 pm, while pushing 4 pm match to a 5.30 pm start.
-However, a section of franchises are not happy with the decision as they claim that the timing will have an effect on their viewership.
+Match Timings: The broadcaster had recommended that the second match of the day start at at 8 pm, while pushing 4 pm match to a 5.30 pm start.

 Virtual Reality Technology: It is a revolutionary steps that promises to take cricket to another level.
 The introduction of VR technology will enable viewers to feel the real experience of the IPL.
 VRT cameras will be put at the stadium to provide a better experience for viewers at home, office etc. All they have to do is visit Hotstar and put on their VR box.